MicrosoftDocs/appcenter-docs/docs/cli/index.md

 **Using the `--token` parameter**
 1. Create a `Full Access` [API token](https://docs.microsoft.com/appcenter/api-docs/) (See steps 1-5).
 2. Open a terminal/command window.
-3. Add the `--token` switch to the CLI command you are running.
+3. Add the `--token` switch to the CLI command you're running.
 For example, run `appcenter apps list --token {API-token}` to get a list of your configured applications.

 **Using the `APPCENTER_ACCESS_TOKEN` environment variable** You can set the `APPCENTER_ACCESS_TOKEN` environment variable with your API token.
 This will work without having to append the `--token` switch to each CLI command.